 - Visual Rhetoric, New Media, and User-Centered Design

 Use these guidelines to determine requirements and to monitor your progress through the program.
-Contact the Director of Graduate Studies in TCR or your advisory committee when you have questions.
-Students seeking the PhD at Texas Tech University must also follow the guidelines in the Catalog of the Graduate School.
+Contact the TCR Director of Graduate Studies or your advisory committee with questions.
+Students seeking the PhD at TTU must follow Graduate School guidelines.

 Please see the course requirements page.

-Upon completing the PhD-TCR curriculum successfully, students should be able to do the following:
+Upon completing the PhD-TCR curriculum successfully, students should be able to: